aloware/terraform-ec2-cypress/README.md

 **Note**: The `terraform.tfvars` file is automatically ignored by git for security.

-## 🔒 Security Considerations
+## 🔒 Security Features

-1. **SSH Access**: The security group opens SSH to `0.0.0.0/0` for demonstration.
-In production:
+1. **SSH Disabled**: Port 22 is blocked at the security group level
-   - Restrict to specific IP ranges: `cidr_blocks = ["YOUR_IP/32"]`
-   - Use AWS Systems Manager Session Manager instead
+   - Uses AWS Systems Manager Session Manager for secure access
+   - No SSH keys to manage or rotate
-   - Implement bastion hosts for VPC access
+   - All access logged via CloudTrail

+2. **IAM-Based Access Control**: Access managed through IAM policies
+   - `Developers` group has `AmazonSSMFullAccess` policy
+   - No need for SSH key distribution

 2. **Secrets Management**: Never commit:
    - AWS credentials